johnpottergr/Stablecraft.io/risk-manager-docs/curve.md

 ## Important Fields

-  **Field:** 	**Purpose**
+      **Field  **                    **Purpose**

-- name:	        Pool name (e.g., 3pool, FRAX3CRV)
+- **name:	**                  Pool name (e.g., 3pool, FRAX3CRV)
-- coins:	    Stablecoins in the pool
+- **coins:	**                  Stablecoins in the pool
-- usdTotal:	    Total value locked (liquidity in USD)
+- **usdTotal:	**          Total value locked (liquidity in USD)
-- apys.baseApy:	Base yield excluding CRV rewards
+- **apys.baseApy:	**  Base yield excluding CRV rewards
-- apys.crvApy:	Additional yield from CRV rewards
+- **apys.crvApy:**	     Additional yield from CRV rewards

 ## TVL Monitoring Criteria

 We track daily TVL changes in stablecoin pools to monitor:

 - Liquidity stability
-- Major inflows or outflows signaling stress
-TVL declines larger than 10% within a day are flagged for review.
+- Major inflows or outflows signaling a TVL decline of 10% or more within a day are flagged for review.

 ## Yield Monitoring Criteria

 We track daily yield opportunities:

 - Base APY is monitored to understand organic returns.
-- CRV Reward APY is noted separately, but not used as the primary risk indicator.
+- CRV Reward APY is noted separately but is not used as the primary risk indicator.
 Higher-than-normal APYs may indicate liquidity stress or incentives compensating for risk.

 ## Rate Limits and Notes